GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 - $colMath(gamma, #blue)$ and $colMath(beta, #blue)$ are learnable parameters.

 To be able to perform inference on single samples, i.e. without disposing of an entire mini-batch, substitution statistics are used in place of $colMath(mu_cal(B), #maroon)$ and $colMath(sigma_cal(B)^2, #olive)$.
-Indeed, during training, the #acr("BN") layer will keep updating a running mean and variance to be used at evaluation time.
+Indeed, during training, the #acr("BatchNorm") layer will keep updating a running mean and variance to be used at evaluation time.

-_#acr("LN")_ (Ba et al. @ba_layer_2016) follows the same principle but chooses to normalize each sample individually by computing statistics across the features' dimensions.
+_#acr("LayerNorm")_ (Ba et al. @ba_layer_2016) follows the same principle but chooses to normalize each sample individually by computing statistics across the features' dimensions.
 @fig:ssl:multi_source:normalization displays the differences of both schemes.
-Historically, Layer Normalization has been most commonly employed in Natural Language Processing.
+Historically, #acr("LayerNorm") has been most commonly employed in Natural Language Processing.

 $
   y_(l, i) = colMath(gamma, #blue) [